Azure AD Connect: When you have an existing tenant

 Sync with existing users in Azure AD

-When you install Azure AD Connect and you start synchronizing, the Azure AD sync service (in Azure AD) does a check on every new object and try to find an existing object to match.
+When you install Azure AD Connect and you start synchronizing, the Azure AD sync service (in Azure AD) does a check on every new object and tries to find an existing object to match.
 There are three attributes used for this process: userPrincipalName, proxyAddresses, and sourceAnchor/immutableID.
 A match on userPrincipalName and proxyAddresses is known as a soft match.
 A match on sourceAnchor is known as hard match.
 For the proxyAddresses attribute only the value with SMTP:, that is the primary email address, is used for the evaluation.

 The match is only evaluated for new objects coming from Connect.
 If you change an existing object so it is matching any of these attributes, then you see an error instead.

 If Azure AD finds an object where the attribute values are the same for an object coming from Connect and that it is already present in Azure AD, then the object in Azure AD is taken over by Connect.
 The previously cloud-managed object is flagged as on-premises managed.
 All attributes in Azure AD with a value in on-premises AD are overwritten with the on-premises value.
-The exception is when an attribute has a NULL value on-premises.
-In this case, the value in Azure AD remains, but you can still only change it on-premises to something else.

 If you use password sync, which is always used by express settings, then the password in Azure AD is overwritten with the password in on-premises AD.
 If your users are used to manage different passwords, then you need to inform them that they should use the on-premises password when you have installed Connect.